(CNN)Here's a look at the United States Constitution, which establishes and sets forth the ultimate law of the land.

-The oldest delegate is Benjamin Franklin, 81, of Pennsylvania, and the youngest is Jonathon Dayton, 26, of New Jersey.
+Franklin, of Pennsylvania, is the oldest delegate at 81, and the youngest is Jonathon Dayton, 26, of New Jersey.

 September 17, 1787 - Thirty-nine of the 55 delegates sign the Constitution of the United States.
 Each state holds a Constitutional Convention and once nine states ratify the Constitution, the new government can begin.